 The study focused particularly on four indicators for moisture and mold in the home, including mold odor, visible mold, visible moisture, and history of water damage.
 The presence of mold odor proved to be the only significant indicator of asthma development.
 (I-Newswire.com - Mar 7, 2005)

-Mold in the School:About 50 Tougaloo College students stood outside the administration building Wednesday to protest a mold problem in two dorms, officials and students said.
+Mold on College Campus:About 50 Tougaloo College students stood outside the administration building Wednesday to protest a mold problem in two dorms, officials and students said.
 "We decided it's time out for talking, it's time for us to do something," said Tougaloo sophomore Brandi Brame, who helped organize the protest.